 Michelle LaPlant, Youth Specialist

 Michelle is originally from Missouri where she earned her Bachelor’s Degree in Elementary Education.
-She has worked with children in grades PreK-6th for several years and taught 5th and 6th grade for 14 years.
-She is excited to join a spectacular group of people and look forward to having LOTS of fun playing to learn and learning to play!
+She has worked with children in all grades of elementary school and taught 5th and 6th grade for 14 years.
+She is excited to be a part of a spectacular team of people and looks forward to having LOTS of fun playing to learn and learning to play!

 St. Cloud Library